Interference Effect of Beam Splitter Current in Iron-Pnictide Superconductors: Numerical Results

-In the previous two sections we have explained that there are oscillations of beam splitter current.
-For a given $K_f \delta r$ the current depends in a non-linear way on the chemical potential or doping.
-To show this oscillations in a more transparent way, in Fig. \ref{oscmuq}, we plot the beam splitter current for different doping as well as for different nesting vector at some values of $k_f \delta_r$.
-In the upper panel we plot the current for a given value of $k_f \delta r$ for $q=0$.
-As we see the current decreases with respect to $\mu$ as expected but for intermediate ranges of $\mu$ current increases.
-This is the result of interdependence of ordering parameter on electron and hole pocket as discussed before.
-In the lower panel we plotted the beam splitter current for various values of $\bf{q}$ for a given values of $\mu$ and $k_f \delta r$.
+In the previous two sections we have explained that there are characteristic oscillations of beam splitter current.
+For a given $k_f \delta r$ the current depends on the chemical potential or doping in a non-linear way.
+To show these oscillations in a more transparent way, in Fig. \ref{oscmuq}, we plot the beam splitter current for different doping as well as for different nesting vectors at $k_f \delta_r =0$.
+In the panel (a) we plot the current for a given value of $k_f \delta r$ for $q=0$.
+Evidently current decreases with respect to $\mu$ as expected but for intermediate ranges of $\mu$ current increases.
+This is the result of interdependence of superconducting pairing order ($\Delta_c$ and $\Delta_f$) on electron and hole pocket as discussed before.
+We note that panel (a) in Fig. \ref{oscmuq} refers to pure superconducting phase and there is no magnetic ordering present.
+In this situation the current due to hole and electron pockets add up triviallly though there is indirect connection between the two current in the sense that the $\Delta_c$ is determined by the electron pocket ($f$-fermions) and $\Delta_f$ is determined by hole pocket ($c$-fermions).
+As chemical potential is increased, the effective momentum space area determining $\Delta_c$(or $\Delta_f$) increases or decreases.
+This results in interdependency of density of states on chemical potential.
+In the extreme limit when chemical potential is increased beyond a critical value, the superconductivity vanishes and current also vanishes as evident from panel (a) in Fig. \ref{oscmuq}. \\

+In the panel (b) we plotted the beam splitter current for various values of $\bf{q}$ for $\mu=0.2$ and $k_f \delta r=0$.
 We see that depending on the values of $\bf{q}$, current increases or decreases.
-We note that a finite $\bf{q}$ represents a co-existence phase with simultaneous presence of magnetic and superconducting order parameter.
+We note that a finite $\bf{q}$ represents co-existence phase with simultaneous presence of magnetic and superconducting orderings in the system.
 The nature of oscillation is different than the previous case.
-Here we find a Gaussian-like distribution pointing out that there is optimal values of the nesting vector for which one obtains maximum beam splitter current.
+Here we find a Gaussian-like distribution pointing out that there is an optimal value of the nesting vector for which one obtains maximum beam splitter current.
+To understand this oscillations we note that in the coexistence phase an eigenvector has the linear combinations of electrons and holes from both the pocket.
+This quantum entanglement resuts in specific interference pattern which yields this oscillations, much similar to double-slit difraction pattern there is central peak with maximum height and subsequent reduced peaks at the two sides of it. \\